Study: Optimizing Cell Viability During CHO Cell Freezing

 Alexander Fuchs

-Alexander Fuchs Head of Product Innovation
+Alexander Fuchs Director Product Innovation

-Passionate for Automation, Engineering and Process Management Alexander contributes to the innovative focus of advancing cold chain management within the biopharmaceutical industry.
+Passionate for automation, engineering and process management Alexander contributes to the innovative focus of advancing cold chain management within the biopharmaceutical industry.